 - Mechanical Editing.
 The basic level of editing services, focusing on aspects like grammar, sentence structure, and syntax.

 - Substantive editing.
 Three levels of substantive editing are on offer – standard, premium, and deluxe.

 The third category of service available through Elm Hill is footprint services, relating to the time after your book has gone live.

 - Printed copies.
 To let you check out the final appearance of your book, Elm Hill provides a number of soft and hardcover print copies, depending on the package you end up selecting.

 - Other advantages.
 Other stated advantages of working with Elm Hill include the company setting the price of your book for you and the option to use an ISBN they or you provide.
-These are only advantages if you’re happy to give up control on pricing.
+These are only advantages if you're happy to give up control of pricing.